 - Administrator Access Policy (effective 6/2003) outlines when administrative rights to LMU-managed computers can be granted.

 - Data Classification Framework (effective 7/1/2020) provides a framework for managing data assets based on value and associated risks and for applying the appropriate levels of protection.

 - Electronic Signature Policy (effective 11/2019) defines the requirements for electronic signatures at LMU.

 - ITS Access Controls Security Standard (effective 7/2021) outlines the appropriate access to different types of information, and by what means, to protect the confidentiality, integrity, and availability of LMU’s information.

 - ITS Information Security Policy (effective 7/2020) outlines the information security responsibilities and guidelines for LMU employees and LMU network users.

 - ITS Minimum Security Standards (effective 7/2020) defines the minimum level of security protection requirements for devices connected to university networks.

-- System Maintenance Policy (effective 1/2017) states when routine maintenance on technology systems occurs.
+- ITS System Maintenance Security Standard (effective 1/2021) states when system maintenance on technology systems occurs.
 ITS maintenance windows are published on the ITS System Maintenance Window Calendar 2021.